magento/merchdocs/src/magento/magento-marketplace-synchronize-store.md

     If you need help, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).

-1. Find your Marketplace Access Key in the list, and **Copy** your _Public Key_.
-(Keep this browser tab open and continue to the next step.)
+1. Find your Marketplace Access Key in the list and **Copy** your _Public Key_.

+    Keep this browser tab open and continue to the next step.

 ## Step 2: Synchronize Your Store